 The Teaching of English Program offers the following M.A. degrees: Teaching of English leading toward Initial New York State Certification (38 credits), Teaching of English leading toward Professional Certification in New York State in Teaching of English (34 credits), Teaching of English INSTEP Program leading toward Professional Certification (34 Credits), and Teaching of English leading toward Transitional B Certification (35 Credits).

 All courses outlined below must be taken at Teachers College.
-We do not accept transfer credits.
+As per College policy, we do not accept transfer credits towards M.A. programs.
+Transfer credits may be applied toward Ed.M. and doctoral degree programs subject to review and approval by Program Coordinator.
 During the first semester, students will be assigned an academic faculty advisor who will assist them in choosing courses.
 It is recommended that students studying full-time begin their coursework the summer before the academic year.

 THE TEACHING OF ENGLISH WITH NEW YORK STATE PROFESSIONAL CERTIFICATION (M.A.
 DEGREE, 34 CREDITS)